-Broiled Lobster Tail Recipe
+Broiled Lobster Tail Recipe - Lobster Tails Cooking Instructions

-Broiled Lobster Tail with Brown Butter Sauce
+Broiled Lobster Tail Paired With A Brown Butter Savory Sauce

 CLICK HERE TO BUY LOBSTER AND GET 15% OFF AT CHECK OUT

 Our Easy Broiled Lobster Tail You Can Make at Home

 For this recipe, we will be cooking spiny lobster, specifically, the tail of this tasty sea creature.
 If you are starting off with a whole lobster, you can set the rest aside for later, or even freeze it for a nice gumbo or lobster meat dip.

 Our sauce is made up of parsley in browned butter and mixed with shallots, toasted hazelnuts, and fresh lemon zest.
 We suggest making this sauce from scratch for the best blend of flavors, but if you are pressed for time, we have a shortcut.
 You can melt some butter in a bowl, season it with paprika, salt, and pepper to taste.

 Even if you do use the shortcut, I suggest browning the butter ahead of seasoning it to make the flavor much more intense.
 The strong flavor will pair nicely with the red lobster meat.
 When I first started making butter sauce I used to simply melt the butter, after browning it I became a browned butter snob and will never revert back to my old ways.